The Festival gathers the world’s most talented musicians, all in one place.

 You’ll never forget your Festival experience.

 Our Festival is world-class, but never stuffy.
-We perform favorites such as Stravinsky’s Firebird, but we are also champions for today’s up-and-coming voices in music.
+We perform favorites such as Stravinsky’s Firebird and Mahler’s First Symphony, but we are also champions for today’s up-and-coming voices in music.
 Our Festival orchestra musicians look forward to their visits every summer because of our diverse selections of music and our friendly summer vibe.
-We pack six phenomenal weeks with one unforgettable musical experience after another.
+We pack our season with one unforgettable musical experience after another.

 <strong>01</strong> Seek Out Adventure